 Qualified Legal Compliance Committee Matters

-17. Adopt written procedures for the confidential receipt, retention, and consideration of any report of evidence of a material violation of an applicable U.S. federal or state securities law, a material breach of fiduciary duty arising under U.S. federal or state law, or a similar material violation of any U.S. federal or state law (a “material violation”)
+18. Adopt written procedures for the confidential receipt, retention, and consideration of any report of evidence of a material violation of an applicable U.S. federal or state securities law, a material breach of fiduciary duty arising under U.S. federal or state law, or a similar material violation of any U.S. federal or state law (a “material violation”).

 The Committee, as QLCC, has the authority and responsibility, acting by majority vote, to take all other appropriate action, including the authority to notify the SEC in the event that Synopsys fails in any material respect to implement an appropriate response that the Committee has recommended Synopsys to take.

-19. Review and reassess the adequacy of this charter once each year and, if appropriate, make recommendations to the Board as to changes to this charter as the Committee may deem necessary or advisable.
-Periodically evaluate the Committee’s performance and measure against best practices.
+Review and reassess the adequacy of this charter once each year and, if appropriate, make recommendations to the Board as to changes to this charter as the Committee may deem necessary or advisable.

 22. Review and approve or ratify related party transactions as required by the Nasdaq Rules or as otherwise required to be disclosed in Synopsys’ financial statements or periodic filings with the SEC, and in accordance with Synopsys’ Related-Person Transactions Policy.
 It is management’s responsibility to bring such related party transactions to the attention of the members of the Committee.